Message statuses

 andmarked as read

 . - Engagement statuses are hierarchical.
-Like delivery status, engagement statuses do have a concept or hierarchy.
-Knock uses this hierarchy when evaluating message status step conditions.
-If a message has multiple engagement statuses, the one with the highest precedence is used for such comparisons.
+Like delivery status, engagement statuses have a concept of hierarchy.
+Knock sometimes uses this hierarchy when evaluating message status step conditions.

 - Implicitly managed only sometimes.
 In a couple cases, Knock will manage engagement status on your behalf.
 The Knock React SDK will set engagement statuses for your in-app feed channels.
 Knock will also manage engagement statuses for any channel configured to use Knock link and open tracking.
-In all cases, you can use the Knock Message status API to explicitly manage engagement statuses yourself.
+For other cases, you can use the Knock Message status API to explicitly manage engagement statuses yourself.

 The seen